-So, I think the fairest resolution would be to let Mr and Mrs S have the following options as to how they would like their overpayments to be used:
+So, I think the fairest resolution would be to let Mr C have the following options as to how he would like his overpayments to be used:

-- A. the overpayments are used to reduce the outstanding balance of the loan and they continues to make their current monthly payment resulting in the loan finishing early, - B. the overpayments are used to reduce the outstanding balance of the loan and they pays a new monthly payment until the end of the loan term, - C. the overpayments are returned to Mr and Mrs S and they continues to make their current monthly payment resulting in their loan finishing early, or - D. the overpayments are returned to Mr and Mrs S and they pays a new monthly payment until the end of the loan term.
+- A. the overpayments are used to reduce the outstanding balance of the loan and he continues to make his current monthly payment resulting in the loan finishing early, - B. the overpayments are used to reduce the outstanding balance of the loan and he pays a new monthly payment until the end of the loan term, - C. the overpayments are returned to Mr C and he continues to make his current monthly payment resulting in his loan finishing early, or - D. the overpayments are returned to Mr C and he pays a new monthly payment until the end of the loan term.

-If Mr and Mrs S accepts my decision, they should indicate on the acceptance form which option they wishes to accept.
+If Mr C accepts my decision, he should indicate on the acceptance form which option he wishes to accept.

-If Mr and Mrs S has settled the loan, Shawbrook should pay them the difference between what they paid in total and what the loan should have been under the restructure above, with 8% interest.
+If Mr C has settled the loan, Shawbrook should pay him the difference between what he paid in total and what the loan should have been under the restructure above, with 8% interest.

-If Mr and Mrs S has settled the loan by refinancing, they should supply evidence of the refinance, to Shawbrook and Shawbrook should:
+If Mr C has settled the loan by refinancing, he should supply evidence of the refinance, to Shawbrook and Shawbrook should:

-- 1. Refund the extra Mr and Mrs S paid each month with the Shawbrook loan. - 2.
-Add simple interest from the date of each payment until Mr and Mrs S receives their refund. - 3.
-Refund the extra Mr and Mrs S paid with the refinanced loan. - 4.
-Add simple interest from the date of each payment until Mr and Mrs S receives their refund. - 5.
-Pay Mr and Mrs S the difference between the amount now owed and the amount they would've owed if the system had been self-funding over a ten-year period.
+- 1. Refund the extra Mr C paid each month with the Shawbrook loan. - 2.
+Add simple interest from the date of each payment until Mr C receives his refund. - 3.
+Refund the extra Mr C paid with the refinanced loan. - 4.
+Add simple interest from the date of each payment until Mr C receives his refund. - 5.
+Pay Mr C the difference between the amount now owed and the amount he would've owed if the system had been self-funding over a ten-year period.

-I'm satisfied that there was sufficient information available at the time that Mr and Mrs S first contacted Shawbrook that means the claim should have been upheld.
+I'm satisfied that there was sufficient information available at the time that Mr C first contacted Shawbrook that means the claim should have been upheld.
 I direct that Shawbrook should pay £100 compensation for the trouble and upset caused.